 The Company's dividend policy and the payment of cash dividends under that policy are subject to the Board of Director's continuing determination that the dividend policy and the declaration of dividends are in the best interest of the Company's stockholders.
 Future dividends and the dividend policy may be changed at the Company's discretion at any time.
 Payment of dividends is also subject to the continuing compliance with financial covenants under the Credit Facility.
-The Company has not paid a cash dividend on its common stock in any of the years ended December 31, 2023, 2022 or 2021.
+The Company has not paid a cash dividend on its common stock during the years ended December 31, 2024, 2023 or 2022.